jcs-instructor/mobtimer/completed.md

 - [x] Migrate Agenda and Reminders on Google Docs to md file
 - [x] Discuss/fix Ethan's keyboard

-- [x] Strong Types: ALSO ADD STRONG TYPES FOR ERROR RESPONSE AND ECHO RESPONSE (use sendJSON function, etc.) IN MOB SOCKET SERVER (SIMILAR TO WHAT WE DID IN OUR WAIT FOR ECHO RESPONSE FUNCTION - EVERYWHERE WITH JSON.PARSE USE EXPLICIT TYPE)
+- [x] Strong Types: ALSO ADD STRONG TYPES FOR ERROR RESPONSE AND ECHO RESPONSE (use sendToServer function, etc.) IN MOB SOCKET SERVER (SIMILAR TO WHAT WE DID IN OUR WAIT FOR ECHO RESPONSE FUNCTION - EVERYWHERE WITH JSON.PARSE USE EXPLICIT TYPE)

   - [x] ErrorResponse
   - [x] EchoResponse (Note: Joel finished this after time ran out at 5:30 on Thurs.
 11/10/22)